 Disclaimer: Before we start let me say that I am not a lawyer or accountant.
 As such I cannot guarantee the accuracy of the information provided.
-I will be sharing with you information about how we organize our business finances with the hope that it will help you get started.
+I will be sharing with you information about how we organize our business finances.
+We hope that it will help you get started.
 None of this information should be taken as legal or tax advice.
 You should consult a professional lawyer or accountant to understand your tax and legal obligations based on your specific situation.

-To fully get these benefits of being a business owner it is important to get your business finances organized.
+To fully get these benefits of being a business owner it is important to get your direct sales finances organized.
 Below we’ll share the things we’ve learned in our entrepreneurial journey and how we organize and keep track of our business finances and prepare for tax season.

 Separate Your Business and Personal Accounts

 We list this first because it makes everything else so much easier!
 Keeping track of your business expenses is much simpler if you use separate bank accounts for business and personal use.
 Even if you don’t decide to get an actual business bank account at this time, you can still use a separate personal bank account exclusively for business activities.
 We have a personal checking account we use for personal deposits and expenses and a separate business checking account for business deposits and expenses.
 Do the same thing with your credit cards also.
 Use one for personal expenses and one for business.
 It is so much easier to keep track of your business income and expenses if those transactions are not intermixed with all of your personal transactions.